 It follows readily that an $n$-qubit CNOT circuit $T$ acts as a reversible linear transformation on the $n$ input bits, and hence can be represented by an invertible matrix $M\in\mathbb{F}_2^{n\times n}$ such that $T\ket{x}=\ket{Mx}$ for all $x\in\{0,1\}^n$ \cite{moore2001parallel}.

-\emph{Clifford circuits} refer circuits generated by the basic gate set $\{H,S,{\rm CNOT}\}$.
+\emph{Clifford circuits} refer to circuits generated by the basic gate set $\{H,S,{\rm CNOT}\}$.
 The following lemma gives a canonical form of Clifford circuits.

-\begin{lemma}[\cite{aaronson2004improved}] Any Clifford circuits implemented by an 11-layer sequence H-C-S-C-S-C-H-S-C-S-C, where H denotes a layer of $H$ gates, S denotes a layer of $S$ gates, and C denoes a CNOT circuit. \end{lemma}
+\begin{lemma}[\cite{aaronson2004improved}] Any Clifford circuit can be implemented by an 11-layer sequence H-C-S-C-S-C-H-S-C-S-C, where H denotes a layer of $H$ gates, S denotes a layer of $S$ gates, and C denotes a CNOT circuit. \end{lemma}